mshafir/lypse/README.md

     @model = new ViewModel()
     Meteor.startup(() -> ko.applyBindings model)

 This will grab and wrap all Notes in the db.
+Then we initialize the viewmodel and set up the knockout bindings.
-We will cover filters and selectors later.
+We will cover sorts, filters, and selectors later.

 Now that's it!
 You are done with the coffeescript, we're ready to bind!